 Plasma is a competitive industry.

-Just like how credit card companies and banks offer sign-up bonuses, some plasma donation centers will pay a bonus for first-time donors.
+Just like how credit card companies offer sign-up bonuses and banks offer account-opening bonuses, some plasma donation centers will pay a bonus for first-time donors.
 For example, you might be able to make $600 in your first month versus the typical $400 monthly payout.

 Many donation centers also run promotions where you get paid more if you donate more often.